zmess24/personal-website-nextjs/src/posts/intro-to-word-embeddings-with-word2vec.md

 Embedding(2072, 10)
 ```

 Examing the shape of our embedding layer, we can see that we've initialized a tensor with 2072 vectors, each with 10 dimensions.
-Further, we can see that each of the dimensions for every vector has been ranomly assigned numerical weights, which will be tuned when we start training our model.
+Further, we can see that each of the dimensions for every vector has been randomly assigned numerical weights, which will be tuned when we start training our model.

 ```python
 for i in range(3):